ymoch/reltools/README.rst

 SQL-like *many-to-many* relationing using an internal table is not supported.
 This is because *reltools* supports only sorted data and does not prefer random accessing.
-To achieve *many-to-many* relationing, unnormalize data on preproceing.
+To achieve *many-to-many* relationing, unnormalize data on preproceing and use outer joining or inner joining.

 License
 -------